-Related: For 2018 Restaurant Openings click here
+Related: For ALL 2018 Restaurant Openings click here

 Brazillian Steakhouse by Dining Room Concepts pronounced choo-rah-scah-ree-ah.
 Richard Sandoval’s latest dining experience to arrive in the middle of the city, the concept is to serve a wide variety of different cuts of meat, chicken and seafood in succession, to each diner individually right at their table.
 They have done away with a traditional menu; Braza focuses more so on an all-you-can-eat continuous table side service.